+- 1. Election of Chairman

+- 2. Election of Vice-Chairman

-- 1. Apologies for absence and notification of substitutes - 2.
-Declarations of Interest
+- 3. Apologies for absence and notification of substitutes

+- 4. Declarations of Interest

 To invite Councillors to declare any Disclosable Pecuniary Interests or Other Disclosable Interests they may have in items on the agenda, and to confirm the nature of those interests.